-3) Synoptic/Sub-synoptic Scale Weather Patterns
+3) Synoptic/subsynoptic-scale weather patterns

-In this section, several typical intense synoptic and subsynoptic scale atmospheric phenomena are selected and the downscaled analysis is compared with the corresponding coarse resolution Reanalysis.
-A Santa Ana wind event in Southern California, a Mistral in West Europe, and the katabatic wind in Antarctica are selected.
+In this section, several typical intense synoptic- and subsynoptic-scale atmospheric phenomena are selected and the downscaled analysis is compared with the corresponding coarse-resolution reanalysis.
+A Santa Ana wind event in southern California, a mistral in western Europe, and the katabatic wind in Antarctica are selected.
 Figure 11 shows daily snapshots of temperature anomaly (deviation from monthly mean), wind, and surface elevation of those events for R2 and the downscaled analysis.

-The Santa Ana is a warm, dry northeasterly wind in Southern California during fall and winter.
-Typical features of the Santa Ana can be found in many works (e.g., Hu and Liu, 2003).
-An event on January 3, 2001 is shown here.
-Both R2 (Fig.11a) and the downscaled analysis (Fig.11b) captured high temperatures along the coast of Southern California, but the downscaled analysis showed more detailed wind patterns associated with the complex topography of Sierra Nevada, whereas winds in R2 were more uniform.
+The Santa Ana is a warm, dry northeasterly wind in southern California during autumn and winter.
+Typical features of the Santa Ana can be found in many works (e.g., Hu and Liu 2003).
+An event on 3 January 2001 is shown here.
+Both R2 (Fig. 11a) and the downscaled analysis (Fig. 11b) captured high temperatures along the coast of southern California, but the downscaled analysis showed more detailed wind patterns associated with the complex topography of the Sierra Nevada, whereas winds in R2 were more uniform.

-The Mistral is a cold, strong northwesterly in southern France and Sardinia which occurs during winter to spring.
-Figure 11c and 11d show R2 and the downscaled winds and temperature on 22 December 2001, respectively.
-General characteristics of the phenomenon, such as the cold northwesterly in the southern coast of France, were captured in R2, but more detailed features, i.e., colder and stronger northwesterlies which were more regionalized over the area from the western edge of the Alps to north of the Pyrénées, were found in the downscaled analysis,.
-It is noted that warm temperature anomalies in R2 in the middle of France, Germany and Switzerland disappeared in the downscaled analysis, due to the enhancement of cold anomalies in the southern part of France.
+The mistral is a cold, strong northwesterly wind in southern France and Sardinia that occurs during winter and spring.
+Figures 11c and 11d show R2 and the downscaled winds and temperature on 22 December 2001, respectively.
+General characteristics of the phenomenon, such as the cold northwesterly near the southern coast of France, were captured in R2, but more detailed features, that is, colder and stronger northwesterlies, which were more regionalized over the area from the western edge of the Alps to north of the Pyrénées, were found in the downscaled analysis.
+Note that warm temperature anomalies in R2 in the middle of France, Germany, and Switzerland disappeared in the downscaled analysis, because of the enhancement of cold anomalies in the southern part of France.